The TANDEM Report, July 2020

 Our hope is that this approach limits the stock market’s impact on our clients’ portfolios during turbulent times, allowing our clients to stay invested through a market cycle.
 We believe that if we can achieve this, then our clients have a better chance at investment success.
 Staying invested is the key to investment success, and limiting volatility is the key to staying invested.

 Volatility in the market makes investors want to do the wrong thing at the wrong time for the wrong reason.
-When prices are high and rising, as they have been of late, most investors perceive risk to be declining.
+When prices are high and rising, most investors perceive risk to be declining.
 The reasoning apparently is that the market has it right, prices are rising, so risk is declining.
 This false sense of security causes investors to buy when prices are high.

 Conversely, risk is perceived to be increasing when prices are falling.
 Obviously, there is a reason prices fall, but generally speaking, the same company at a higher price carries more risk, not less.